 Reviewers are overloaded reviewing and testing patch submissions.
 Please make their lives easier by assuring the following:

 - Provide evidence that your code works!
 Test your code.

-- If your patch is just a proof of concept or work in progress, then don't set your issue to "needs review" status, instead set it to "active".
+- If your patch is just a proof of concept or work in progress, then don't set your issue to "needs review" status, instead set it to "active" or "needs work".